Pwd9000-ML/blog-devto/posts/2022/DevOps-Defender-For-DevOps-GH/DevOps-Defender-For-DevOps-GH.md

 ### Code scanning severities

-You can also define code scanning severities which should cause a **pull request check** to **fail** to prevent security issues from being commited into your code by accident.
+You can also define code scanning severities which will **fail** a **pull request check** to prevent security issues from being committed and introduced into your code.

 This can be configured under the **GitHub repository Settings > Code security and analysis**: